-Behavior Health – Behavior Health is a New York State program that addresses the complex that addresses the complex needs of vulnerable children and their families by providing community services in their home or community.
-These services will help in improving their health and well-being and reduce the need for hospitalizations and other out-of-home placement.
+Behavior Health (Children’s Home and Community Based Services – HCBS) – Behavior Health is a New York State program that addresses the complex that addresses the complex needs of vulnerable children and their families by providing community services in their home or community.
+These services will help in improving their health and well-being, assist with success in home and school, as well as reduce the need for hospitalizations and other out-of-home placement.

-For your child to be eligible for Behavior Health services, he or she should meet the following criteria:
+For children or youth to be eligible for Behavior Health services, he or she should meet the following criteria:

 If you have questions regarding this service, feel free to contact us.